0xvictorSR/ERC-20-TOKEN/README.md

-Deploys your GoofyGoober token
+Deploy your GoofyGoober token

-Deploys the Spender contract
+Deploy the Spender contract

-Approves the Spender to pull tokens
+Approve the Spender to pull tokens

-Calls poolTokens() to transfer tokens into the Spender contract
+Call poolTokens() to transfer tokens into the Spender contract